 2. Break down silos

 As highlighted above, team communication when collaborating on projects and campaigns can be a real struggle if the right tools and processes aren’t in place.
-The solution to project miscommunication and lengthy back-and-forth emails, Bynder’s Asset Workflow module is integrated with DAM to streamline requests, reviews, and approvals on content—from briefing right through to publication.
+The solution to project miscommunication and lengthy back-and-forth emails, Bynder’s Creative Workflow module is integrated with DAM to streamline requests, reviews, and approvals on content—from briefing right through to publication.
 In fact, 86% of our users reported improved collaboration within their marketing organization.

 Whether it’s your colleagues or freelance network, you can keep everyone on track with standardized creative requests that clearly highlight a project’s goals, contributors, and deadlines.
 With configurable workflows, information-sharing and collaboration is intuitive, as stakeholders can be brought in to review and approve a project at just the right stage.